MrCirca/Ansible-Repository/roles/mikrotik/README.md

 Role Variables

-Examples of variables used in this role:
+Examples of variables used in this role for Mikrotik Radius Clients:
 ```
 mikrotik_radius_clients:
   - radius_server_address: 192.168.1.1